 1. The air filter is accessible from the back of the unit.
-Remove it by lifting up on the grille.
+Remove it by sliding it to the right.

 2. Clean the air filter with a vacuum or soft brush.
 If the dust is too thick, rinse them under running water and dry in a well-ventilated area.